Easy As Hacks Students Can Use To Save Serious Cash

 • undertaking a full-time Australian apprenticeship

-If you’re an Aboriginal and Torres Strait Islander Australian student or apprentice…
+Are you an Aboriginal or Torres Strait Islander student or apprentice?

 You may be eligible for Abstudy.
-Abstudy can help with education costs for Aboriginal and Torres Strait Islander Australians who are studying at a secondary school, TAFE, university or other approved tertiary institution, or an apprenticeship.
+Abstudy can help with education costs for Aboriginal and Torres Strait Islander Australians who are studying at a secondary school, TAFE, university, or other approved tertiary institution.
+Abstudy also covers approved apprenticeships.

 You’ll need to set up an online account and then go into a Centrelink shopfront to finish your application.
-You’ll need to bring with you:
+Remember to bring with you:

-• Confirmation of your ID – for example, a license, ID card, license, your birth certificate/or a pass
+• Confirmation of your ID – for example, a license, ID card, your birth certificate, or a passport

 • A confirmation letter from your uni, TAFE, or college outlining your acceptance offer and the cost of the course

-It can take some time to process your claim, so try to have all your paperwork in order.
-It could take several few weeks before you start to receive your payment.
+It can take some time to process your claim, but you can speed things along by having all your paperwork in order.
+Still, it’s important to know that it could take several weeks before you start to receive your payments.

-It can be tricky to balance study with a job, but it can be done!
-Look for weekend work, or a night here and there.
+It can be tricky to balance study with work, but in the era of remote work and flexible schedules, it can be done!
+Look for weekend work, online work, or night shifts (if you can handle them).

 4. Look for work in the right places

-• Register for local recruitment or employment agencies.
-They’ll be able to know who is hiring part-time or casual staff and help you with your resume.
+• Register with local recruitment or employment agencies.
+They’ll know who’s hiring part-time or casual staff and will help you with your resume.

-• Look out for advertisements on noticeboards on campus and in local shops, or ask at your university student services or students’ union – you might be able to snag something close to campus.
+• Ask at your university student services or students’ union – you might be able to snag something close to campus or even on campus.
 Very convenient!

-• Ask around as other students may know of local jobs, particularly those who have studied in previous years.
+• Ask your fellow students.
+Many of them will know of local jobs, particularly those who have studied in previous years.

 5. Save on clothes